Esri/mapbook-ios/docs/index.md

 ### Identify

 Identify lets you recognize features on the map view.
-To know when the user interacts with the map view you need to adopt the `AGSGeoViewTouchDelegate` protocol.
+To know when the user interacts with the map view, you need to adopt the `AGSGeoViewTouchDelegate` protocol.
 The methods on the protocol inform about single tap, long tap, force tap etc. To identify features, the tapped location is used with the identify method on map view.

 ```swift
 extension MapViewController: AGSGeoViewTouchDelegate {